devsentient/solana-common-commands/validator-setup/transfer-withdrawer.md

 # Transfer Withdrawer to another entity

+Please run the following commands from the machine that contains your new withdraw key, and do not upload your new withdraw key to your solana validator.

 ### 1. Change authorized withdrawer
 - create a nonce account if you don’t have one:
 ```